What is the Pegan Diet?

 The list of food ingredients and food groups avoided on the Pegan diet is pretty long – gluten, sugar, dairy, certain oils (canola, soybean, grapeseed, and corn oils), and any food that contains chemical additives, including pesticides, artificial sweeteners, and preservatives.
 Although you are allowed to eat starchy vegetables, you need to limit yourself to a ½ cup per day of these vegetables, including potatoes and winter squash.
-Vegetables with a glycemic index of 55-69 are allowed in unlimited amounts; these include greens, brussels sprouts, cauliflower, broccoli, and tomato, among others.
+Vegetables with a glycemic index of 55-69 are allowed in unlimited amounts; these include greens, brussels sprouts, cauliflower, broccoli, and tomato.
 Only low-sugar fruits are permitted (also with a GI of 55-69), such as berries and citrus fruits.
 Up to one cup of beans is allowed each day.
 Non-gluten-containing grains are also limited to a ½ cup at each meal.
-The only sugar allowed is the rare addition of honey or maple syrup.
+The only permitted sugar is the rare addition of honey or maple syrup.
 Ghee and kefir are allowed occasionally, as are sheep’s and goat’s milk.
-Alcohol is forbidden and soy is never allowed.
+Alcohol is forbidden, and soy is never allowed.

 Unfortunately, there’s no real definition of “processed” or “unprocessed” food.
 A hamburger made from grass-fed beef is technically processed, as are almond butter and olive oil.
 The best that you can do is look at the ingredient list to determine if it’s something that you could make yourself at home if you were so inclined.